Tools Overview

 How Tools Work

-The tool_schema(fn) utility converts any function with type hints and a docstring into an OpenAI-style tool schema.
+The tool_schema(fn) utility converts any function with type hints and a docstring into an opentine tool schema.
+Model adapters convert that schema into their provider-specific shape.
 It maps Python types to JSON Schema types: str, int, float, and bool.

 schema_example.py